Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/bert.md

 There are commonly two steps in BERT:

-* First, BERT pre-trained is obtained by pre-training;
+* First, BERT pretrained model is obtained by pre-training;

-* Then, on the basis of the obtained pre-trained model, an additional layer of network is added and finetuned to get the downstream application.
+* Then, on the basis of the obtained pretrained model, an additional layer of network is added and finetuned to get the downstream application.

 ## Quickstart
 ### Get dataset
-We provide [OFRecord data set and relevant other files](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/bert_squad_dataset.zip), you can get and unzip it by running commands below:
+We provide [OFRecord dataset and relevant other files](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/bert_squad_dataset.zip), you can get and unzip it by running commands below:

 ```bash
 wget https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/bert_squad_dataset.zip